 ICD-10 TRAINING AT YOUR LOCATION OR OURS

 An education and training plan is essential for successful ICD-10 implementation.
 Role-based training using various educational methods will have a major impact on effectiveness.
-For details on all the OSMA ICD-10 education classes and products, please visit the OSMA Education & Resource Catalog.
-Additional live classes, webinars and webcasts will be offered in 2014.
+For details on all the OSMA ICD-10 education classes and products, please view the live and on demand ICD-10 education offerings at www.osma.org (education tab).

 ICD-10 Anatomy and Physiology Modules